-If you’re looking to fill your home with lush, green, leafy, goodness, then adding asparagus ferns is a great way to do it.
-Asparagus ferns are known for their bushy, almost pine needle like leaf structures that grow in exuberant clusters.
+If you’re looking to fill your home with lush, green, leafy goodness, adding asparagus ferns is a great way to do it.
+Asparagus ferns are known for their bushy, almost pine needle-like leaf structures that grow in exuberant clusters.

-There is a very, very wide selections of ferns to choose from, and not all of them are as easy to take care of as one might hope.
-But the good news is that if you’ve got your heart set on an asparagus fern, there’s much less variety to choose from.
+There is a wide selection of ferns, and not all of them are as easy to care for as one might hope.
+But the good news is that if you’ve got your heart set on an asparagus fern, there’s a high chance you’ll find one that you can easily manage and cultivate.

-Here, we are going to talk about some of the most common types of asparagus ferns, the ones you are most likely to be able to get in North America.
+Here, we’re going to talk about some of the most common types of asparagus ferns, the ones you are most likely to be able to get in North America.
+We’re sure one of the eight different types of asparagus ferns listed here will suit your fancy!

 8 Different Types of Asparagus Fern